amanchokshi/EMBERS/docs/embersbyexample.rst

 Determine the RF Explorer gain calibration solution using the :func:`~embers.tile_maps.tile_maps.rfe_batch_cali` function with the :samp:`rfe_calibration` cli tool or the following sample script

+The :samp:`--max_cores` option is available to limit number of cores used by the :samp:`rfe_calibration` paralelized cli-tool below.

 .. code-block:: console

     $ rfe_calibration